Declaratively Building BSON Documents#

 struct optional_value# A special

-that is used to generate conditional elements.
-The value must be contextually convertible tobool
+value_rulethat is used to generate conditional elements.
+The value must be contextually convertible tobool[1].
+If the contained evaluates tofalse, then no value will be appended.The wrapped object must be a

 Element Rules#

-These build rules are used to specify the contents of a doc
+These build rules are used to specify the contents of a doc value rule.
+An

 element rule can insert any number of elements into a document, but usually it

-will either insert only one (i.e. pair
+will either insert only one (i.e. pair) or zero (i.e. optional_pair).

 -